Introduction to Hyperbaric Medicine Course for Health Care Professionals

 This program is designated by the Undersea and Hyperbaric Medical Society as an approved Introductory Course in Hyperbaric Medicine.
 This course is also recognized by the National Board of Diving & Hyperbaric Technology (NBDHMT) as an approved Hyperbaric Medicine Training Course.

-The Undersea and Hyperbaric Medical Society designates this educational activity for a maximum of 40 AMA PRA Category I Credit(s)TM.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The Undersea and Hyperbaric Medical Society designates this live activity for a maximum of 40 AMA PRA Category I Credit(s)TM.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The California Board of Registered Nursing recognizes Category I courses approved for credit by the American Medical Association toward meeting the continuing education requirements for license renewal.